ikding/python_code_quality_for_ds/slideshow.md

   * The `master` branch serves as the official releases of your project
   * The `develop` branch serves as an integration branch for features
   * Developers create `feature` branch where changes are made and tested
-  * `feature` are merged back into `master` via PR's which initiate code reviews and discussions
+  * `feature` are merged back into `develop` via PR's which initiate code reviews and discussions
   * Once enough `features` have accumulated or time has passed for a new release, a `release` branch is created from `develop`
   * `hotfix` branch are created from `master` when production releases needs to be quickly patched